papey/lmo/README.md

 LMO is a ruby app used to generate french "attestation de déplacement dérogatoire" directly from cli (and it's also a Telegram Bot, duh).

 Now supports QRCode output to SVG !
-Covid Season 2 approved and updated for the "confinement allégé" !
+It works for the last curfew rules !
+Yay !

 ## Getting Started